-Dogs are led the natural instinct to hunt.
-This means that your pup may be digging in the lookout for burrowing animals and rodents.
+Dogs are led by the instinct to hunt.
+This means that your pup may be digging on the lookout for burrowing animals and rodents.
 Well, we discourage hunting for domesticated dogs.

 In a case where you have recently adopted a dog from a shelter, you may want to be extra careful with him.
 He may try to escape and go back to his previous home.

-It is therefore important to keep an eye of your dog for the first few days.
+It is, therefore, essential to keep an eye on your dog for the first few days.
 By monitoring him, you will be able to notice the causes of his anxiety.

 To cool down

 This is common during the summer.
-When there is so much heat, your dog will do anything to cool himself off.
+Your dog will do anything to cool off when there is so much heat.
 If you do not allow your dog to access the house, you may find him lying in his new dug holes.

 To save food

-Your vet should be able to advise you on the amount of food you feed to your dog.
+Your vet should be able to advise you on the amount of food you feed your dog.
 This will be based on the weight and energy levels of your dog.

 Boredom and anxiety

-Dogs get bored quickly as they have a need to explore and involved.
-However, most of the times we are not home to be with our dogs.
+Dogs get bored quickly as they need to explore and be involved.
+However, most of the time, we are not home to be with our dogs.

-Home remedies to stop dog from digging
+Home remedies to stop dogs from digging

 Bury chicken wire under the fence

-As discussed earlier, your dog may be trying to escape for some reason.
-It could be that he is afraid of something at your household or underlying anxiety that drives him.
+As discussed earlier, your dog may be trying to run for some reason.
+It could be that he is afraid of something in your household or underlying anxiety that drives him.

 Although training is an effective way to deal with dog digging problems, burying chicken wire underneath the fence is helpful.
-This is because it puts a restriction for your dog even after searching.
+This is because it puts a restriction on your dog even after searching.

 Control burrowing animals

-It is not exactly harmful to dogs to hunt but he might catch worms if he eats infected prey.
-This is one of the most important reasons why you should control the behavior of digging and hunting.
+It is not harmful to dogs to hunt, but they might catch worms if he eats infected prey.
+This is one of the most important reasons you should control the behavior of digging and hunting.

 This is because these chemicals may cause harm to your dog.
-Therefore, you should come up with more humane ways of dealing with these animals without harming your dog and other animals.
+Therefore, you should create more humane ways of dealing with these animals without harming your dog and other animals.

 During hot weather, your dog may dig up a hole to help him cool his body.
 This is quite a common occurrence in dogs that do not access the house.